Jamie loves writing about DIY projects, decorating on a budget, craft ideas, and creative ways to reuse and upcycle products.

-In my case, it was one kind of big problem and then many smaller ones to follow which turned out to be more me than the machine.
-Luckily, I was able to figure it out and didn't have to actually take it in but I purchased this machine used so I should have already taken it in to begin with to make sure everything was in running order.
-It is definitely going to the shop soon for a check up.
+In my case, it was one kind of big problem and then many smaller ones to follow that turned out to be more me than the machine.
+Luckily, I was able to figure it out and didn't have to actually take it in to the shop.
+Since I purchased this machine used I definitely should have taken it in to begin with to make sure everything was in running order.
+It is definitely going to the shop soon for a check-up.

 Below are the problems I encountered, and what I did to fix each problem.
-I have to admit it really wasn't the sewing machine that was causing most the problems, I was causing the problems because I wasn't doing things the correctly.
-Sometimes that's all it takes for the machine to seem broken. .
-I am still learning how everything works with this particular machine, it seems very finicky but on top of that, I haven't used a sewing machine in years!
+I have to admit it really wasn't the sewing machine that was causing most of the problems.
+I was actually the one causing the problems because I wasn't doing things correctly.
+Sometimes that's all it takes for the machine to seem broken.
+I am still learning how everything works with this particular machine; it seems very finicky but on top of that, I haven't used a sewing machine in years!

 After I saw it was not going to budge, I wanted to look under where the bobbin was but since the needle was stuck close to the bobbin case, I had to take it out in order to get under where the bobbin was.
-I took the bobbin out and everything was fine there, no tangles and everything was in place.
-Put the bobbin back in and examined the needle, it was fine.
+I took the bobbin out and everything was fine there—no tangles and everything was in place.
+I put the bobbin back in and examined the needle; it was fine.
 I checked the instruction manual for the sewing machine and looked for solutions online but any solutions I found were not the solution to this problem.
 I knew I had to take the cover off.

-I finally took the cover off and while looking inside the machine at all the moving parts, I turned the hand wheel forward and backwards like before when I unlocked it the first time.
-Right off, I noticed that the "thread take up" was not in it's normal position.
-It was positioned back, inside the motor. stuck somehow.
-I carefully worked with it, while turning the hand wheel at times and eventually freed it and got it back to it's normal position which freed the sewing machine again.
-I still didn't know if it was truly fixed but I went ahead and re-threaded the machine and to my surprise, it was working fine but I went ahead and left the cover off, just so that I could see how things worked inside during the sewing process.
+I took the cover off.
+While looking inside the machine at all the moving parts, I turned the hand wheel forward and backwards, as I had done before when I had unlocked it the first time.
+Right away, I noticed that the "thread take up" was not in its normal position.
+It was positioned back, inside the motor, stuck somehow.
+I carefully worked with it, turning the hand wheel at times, and eventually freed it and got it back to its normal position which freed the sewing machine again.
+I still didn't know if it was truly fixed but I went ahead and re-threaded the machine and to my surprise, it worked fine.
+I went ahead and left the cover off, just so that I could see how things worked inside during the sewing process.

 Machine Is Going But Needle Won't Move

-So, glad that I had the bobbin full again and after re-threading the needle and all that jazz, I was ready to start sewing again.
-I got my material in place, put the pressure foot down, went to push the foot petal and NOTHING- the needle would NOT move!
-The machine was going, and everything was moving internally but the needle and feeder were not moving at all.
-I took the pressure foot up and back down again, re-adjusted things, tinkered with the hand wheel but it just would NOT move.
-I was about ready to pull my hair out and then it occurred to me that after I was finished winding the bobbin, I did not move the bobbin winder shaft back to it's normal position, which was back to the left.
-Problem fixed but my nerves were frayed.
+The machine was going, and everything was moving internally, but the needle and feeder were not moving at all.
+I took the pressure foot up and back down again, re-adjusted things, tinkered with the hand wheel, but it just would not move.
+I was about ready to pull my hair out when it occurred to me that after I was finished winding the bobbin, I did not move the bobbin winder shaft back to its normal position, which was back to the left.
+Problem fixed—but my nerves were frayed.
 It was time to retire the machine for the day.

-Thread Kept Breaking and Coming Out of the Needle
+Thread Keeps Breaking and Coming Out of the Needle

 After this couple of days, I wondered if it was meant for me to sew with this machine.
 After those initial problems, it seems to be doing okay but I still do not know exactly why the thread take up got stuck inside the machine.
-For safe measure, I'm going to take it to a sewing machine shop.
+To be safe, I'm going to take it to a sewing machine shop.
 I still feel like something is not quite right.